AI coaching can help you fight gaslighting

 2. The gaslighter tells you you’re making mistakes when you know you aren’t.

 You're competent.
 You’re good at your job.
-So why is that, lately, you’re being told that you’ve made multiple errors-when you’re pretty sure you haven’t?
-That could be the gaslighter’s manipulation tactic, especially if they’re envious of your success.
+So why is it that, lately, you’re being told that you’ve made multiple errors when you’re pretty sure you haven’t?
+That could be the gaslighter’s manipulation tactic.
+Especially if they envy your success.

-Rolf Bax, chief human resources officer at Resume.io, has witnessed this himself.
-“I have seen a situation in which a new manager comes in, feels threatened by a star team member and sets about convincing the employee that they are making more errors than they actually are and shooting down and poking holes in all of their contributions,” he says.
+Rolf Bax, chief human resources officer at Resume.io, has witnessed this6.
+“I have seen a situation in which a new manager comes in, feels threatened by a star team member and sets about convincing the employee that they are making more errors than they are and shooting down and poking holes in all of their contributions,” he says.

 4. They praise you in private but criticize you in front of the rest of the team (or vice versa).

-• They act friendly to you, but when you’re not around, they berate you.
+• They act friendly to you, but they berate you when you’re not around.

-• Or they berate you when no one else is around, but they praise you when others are there to witness.
+• Or they berate you when no one else is around but praise you when others are there to witness.

-The goal is to create confusion so you question what's true.
+The goal of this manipulative tactic is to create confusion so you question what's true.

 5. You’re frequently left out of important meetings and decision-making conversations.

-This is another major sign of gaslighting at work: The gaslighter will leave you out of important meetings, conversations and projects, without ever giving a clear reason why.
-When you try to find out why you weren’t included, they’ll make you think you’re overreacting or that you were mistaken and didn’t need to be included in that conversation.
-Even when something is key to the work you’re doing, they’ll convince you that it’s not.
+This is another major form of workplace harassment.
+The gaslighter will leave you out of important meetings, conversations, and projects without a clear reason.
+When you try to find out why you weren’t included, they’ll make you think you’re overreacting.
+Or that you were mistaken and didn’t need to be included in that conversation.
+Even when something is key to your work, they’ll convince you it’s not.

 If you find that you’re constantly being excluded, that might be a sign that you’re being gaslighted.